This article originally appeared on VICE Canada.

 The ADR does not appear on any government site, and hasn't been communicated in any formal way.

 Individuals up for deportation can appeal the decision on humanitarian or compassionate grounds, which usually take into account personal factors about the individual—whether they have health issues, whether they have young children, whether they will be a target for violence if they are returned to their home country.

 Janet Dench, Executive Director at the Canadian Council for Refugees, says the former process preferred by the government—a Temporary Suspension of Removals (TSR)—was openly communicated.

-She says the new practise is "TSR-lite," and that it could be confusing for those who still face deportation orders despite the removal moratorium being in place.
+She says the new practice is "TSR-lite," and that it could be confusing for those who still face deportation orders despite the removal moratorium being in place.
 It's like a "hologram," she says.

 Dench says it can be particularly tricky because as long as a moratorium is place, most on the list can get work permits, but can't apply for permanent residency.
 Their situation then becomes a sort of "limbo," as their deportation orders could be reactivated at any time.

 There is a more stringent ban on deporting individuals back to three countries: Democratic Republic of Congo, Iraq, and Afghanistan.
 Even in those cases, a criminal conviction could result in deportation.

 "Canada removes to all countries," the spokesperson told VICE.
 "Remove" is government parlance for "deport."